 CHLOE PRE-FALL 2015

-To be honest, I wasn't very impressed with much from designers' Pre-Fall 2015 collections.
+To be honest, I wasn't very impressed with much from Pre-Fall 2015 collections.
 I would like one or two looks/pieces but that was about it.
 Thank goodness for Chloe.
 Honestly, I could wear it all.
+I LOVE Chloe, to be honest I don’t know many fashionista’s who don’t.
+The boho meets workwear in wide leg exquisite trousers are enough to make any stylist salivate!

 It’s tempting to imagine that Clare Waight Keller came to her inspiration for this season’s Chloé collection by accident: playing music alphabetically off iTunes, David Bowie's Best of Bowie serendipitously gave way to Kate Bush's The Sensual World, and lo and behold, a collection was conceived.
 That probably isn’t what happened, but however it did, Waight Keller was onto something, drawing a line between Bush’s rural, gypsy romanticism and Bowie’s urbane, androgynous glam.